 Takachiho Gorge is a narrow chasm cut through the rock by the Gokase River in Miyazaki prefecture.
-The cliff sides measure up to 100 meters high, and the gorge itself is only 3 meters across at its narrowest point.
+The gorge is only 3 meters across at its narrowest point, and the cliff sides measure up to 100 meters high.

-This Buddhist temple is one of Japan’s most celebrated temples and was founded in 778.
-The temple is on the UNESCO world heritage site for Historic Monuments of Ancient Kyoto.
-Pictured is the The Niōmon, a Deva Gate, which marks the entrance to the temple complex.
+This Buddhist temple is one of Japan’s most celebrated temples and was founded in 778, and is on the UNESCO world heritage site for Historic Monuments of Ancient Kyoto.
+The structure is called The Niōmon, a Deva Gate, which marks the entrance to the temple complex.

 Yaksaka Shrine in Kyoto is one of the most popular shrines of the city.
 Like many Shinto shrines it takes donations, both in the form of torii gates, but also as lanterns.
-The shrine’s stage is decorated with lanterns with the names of businesses and people who have donated money, and at night they are lit up, creating beautiful imagery.
+Yasaka shrine’s stage is often decorated with lanterns which are lit at night, creating beautiful imagery.

 Located in Kanazawa, Ishikawa prefecture, Kenroku-en garden is one of Japan’s three most beautiful gardens.
 The garden is massive, covering over 11 hectares, it has an artificial pond, and several houses are dotted around the garden.